Verdugo’s single in 10th lifts Red Sox past Guardians 8-7

+BOSTON (AP) — The Boston Red Sox could easily have figured it just wasn’t their day after blowing a late lead and falling behind in extra innings.

+They quickly turned it into one of their best victories so far this season.

-BOSTON (AP) — Alex Verdugo drove in the winning run to cap a two-run 10th inning for the Boston Red Sox, who rallied for an 8-7 victory Saturday over the Cleveland Guardians despite blowing the lead an inning earlier.
+Alex Verdugo drove in the winning run to cap a two-run 10th inning for the Red Sox, who rallied for an 8-7 victory Saturday over the Cleveland Guardians despite giving up the lead an inning earlier.

+“Obviously, it wasn’t easy, but we kept grinding,” Red Sox manager Alex Cora said.

 Connor Wong had three singles for the Red Sox, who rebounded after losing the series opener for their fifth win in nine games.